Malarkey01/Vroom/README.md

   <img src="docs/images/Info.png" alt="Vehicle Info" width="600"/>
 </p>

-Once you have successfully connected
+Once you have successfully connected, you will be able to see some of your vehicle information.

 <p align="center">
   <img src="docs/images/InfoData.png" alt="OBD-II Data" width="600"/>